-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Patterns of Biodiversity”.
+This set of Class 12 Biology Chapter 15 Multiple Choice Questions & Answers (MCQs) focuses on “Patterns of Biodiversity”.

 1. How is the diversity of plants and animals throughout the world?